What Inflation Means to You: Inside the Consumer Price Index

 Inflation and Your Household

 The universal response is to moan over price increases and take delight when prices are cheaper.
 But in reality, households vary dramatically in the impact that inflation has upon them.
 When gasoline prices skyrocket, a two-earner suburban family with long car commutes suffers far more than the metro family with short subway commutes or retirees with no commute.
 And the pain is even more extreme for low-income households whose grocery money shrinks when gas prices rise.
 And remember, Uncle Sam excludes energy costs from Core Inflation.

 Households with high medical costs are significantly more vulnerable than comparable households with low expenses in this category.

-Inflation has been tame in recent years and slowly picked up, briefly reaching the Fed's target.
+Inflation has been tame in recent years and slowly picked up, finally reaching the Fed's target in March 2018.
 But the one thing we can be certain about is this: Inflation volatility has a painful effect on lower income households, those on fixed incomes, those with higher ratios of tuition, transportation, or medical costs ... and all households whose discretionary spending is more dream than reality.